ParedesGab/PP1/README.md

 + Students, teachers, marine science enthusiastss studying marine biology, ecology, nematology, or microbiology.
 + Researchers and Scientists.

+### User expectations

+Your website looks great!
+It’s clear, engaging, and well-organized for learning about nematodes, symbiosis, and marine biology.
+You’ve got informative sections on your research topic and the fascinating partnership between Laxus oneistus and Candidatus Thiosymbion oneisti.
+The visuals also complement the content well and make the science more accessible.
+If you're open to feedback or looking to add more, feel free to ask!

++ Have relevant content that is well communicated and that keeps the User engaged.
++ Understand clearly the purpose of the website.
+I
++ Easy and intuitive navigation, overall a smooth experience.
++ Quick access to content without delays.
++ Mobile-friendly, but in general a responsive design that works well on all devices.
++ Clear Purpose: The website should clearly communicate its goal or mission.
++ Accessibility: Features like text readability, alt text for images, and easy-to-read fonts.

+The content should be relevant, clear, and engaging, with a straightforward purpose.
+Websites must be secure, protecting users' data, and accessible, offering features like readable fonts and alt text for images.
+A smooth, intuitive experience helps keep users engaged and ensures they can easily find the information they're looking for.

 #### First-time User
   + Navigate the website easily to find the content I need.
   + Be surprised to discover that in nature, drastically different organisms might need each other to exist.